Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 One final time, the Priestess with my eyes pulled a card from her throat.
 “The Hanging Man stands in your future and speaks of revelation through sacrifice,” she sighed.
 “You carry the flame of a talent once highly valued, the ability to gaze into the void and spin beautiful stories from the passing shadows you see reflected therein.
 Beware becoming the worst version of the story as you see it for the patterns of creation are powerful and none, not even I, yet see the end of the cycle that you are embodying.
 The Hanging Man hangs out of his own free will in order to explore the mysteries of creation.
 Why shall The Hanging Woman hang?
 Free will or something else?”

 The Priestess paused and ran her hands over the revealed cards, pressing her palms down firmly upon each one, cementing them in my past, present and future with her mere touch.
-“You have a responsibility, Keeper of the Eternal Flame, to find the lost ones with unlit candles and forgotten dreams,” the High Priestess said.
+“You have a responsibility, Keeper of the Eternal Flame, to find the Lost Ones with unlit candles and forgotten dreams,” the High Priestess said.
 “Show them the way, Light Bringer.
 You will do this because, though you cannot remember, this is what you came to do.
 I remembered for you, you see.”
 She reached out and squeezed my hand.
 “Open the gates to self knowledge and the Inner Worlds for the other servants of the ruling powers to explore.
-The Servants of Fear have closely guarded these mysteries and patterns of creation out of fear for those like you who would share the secrets with the multitudes rather than the best among them and their acolytes.
+The Servants of Fear have closely guarded these mysteries and patterns of creation out of fear of those like you who would share the secrets with the multitudes rather than only the best among them and their acolytes.
 Teach them the power of unconditional love too through your example, Servant of the Creator of All.”

 After her express command, the goddess’ mouth opened wide and wider still, and then the entire deck of Tarot cards exploded from her spirit and covered the table in their myriad works of art and story forms.
 My heart and mind marveled at the sheer diversity of the patterns of creation that were displayed therein.